Award-winning writer, graphic artist, designer, and educator.

 Whatever you call it, I believe that the way to learn and live and know is through the fun portal in the brain, which is just to the left of the Chasm

-On the writing side, I am the author of 9 mystery novels, 5 interactive mysteries,3 books of illustrated fiction, and 10 books of non-fiction.
+On the writing side, I am the author of 12 mystery novels, 6 interactive mysteries,4 books of illustrated fiction, and 12 books of non-fiction.
 My writing has appeared in Newsweek and in The New York Times...and won a bunch of awards over the years.

 I am also the writer and designer of 30 mystery jigsaw puzzles – a unique combination of mystery short story and jigsaw game – with more than a million fans.

 On the art side, I am a cartoonist, caricaturist, illustrator, and graphic artist.
 My work has appeared in Harper’s, Utne Reader, the Daily News, The New York Times, and many other magazines, books, and publications.

-I was an Art Director at an ad agency for many years and then an interactive and game designer creating dozens of card, board, and digital games for a variety of companies, including a bestselling mystery game called Master Criminals!
+I have worked as an advertising art director and as an interactive and game designer creating dozens of card, board, and digital games for a variety of companies.
 My graphic puzzles appeared regularly in Games Magazine for a decade and I have had 20 books published in this area, plus three collections of cartoons.

 My graphic art also includes videos (check out my Youtube channel with over 9 million hits) and prints and paintings.

 Along the way, I have also been a teacher of art, design, and visual communications.
 During a long career at Kean University in New Jersey, I served as the Janet Estabrook Rogers Professor of Visual and Performing Arts.
-I was the founding director there of The Design Center, working with students to produce exhibitions, publications, and unique products which also won many awards including a Sappi Ideas That Matter grant for the Talk-Chart - a visual communications device for patients - now used in hundreds of hospitals across the country.
+I was the founding director there of The Design Center, working with students to create exhibitions, publications, and unique products which also won many awards including a Sappi Ideas That Matter grant for the Talk-Chart - a visual communications device for patients - now used in hundreds of hospitals across the country.

 My work with students has been featured in The Star-Ledger, The Chronicle of Higher Education, The New York Times, and many other news outlets.